**This article is written by JC A level H2 / H1 Chemistry tutor - Mr Chong**

 Publisher : Oxford University Press

-A simplified explanation of how chem works is : like charges repel each other, unlike charges attract each other.
+A simplified explanation of how chem works is : like charges repel each other, unlike charges in ions attract each other.
 From this concept, the whole of chem builds up into a "superstructure of cohesive knowledge".

 But you have to secure your basics first.
 These matters that I mention are the choices that give you an edge in chemistry.